Opentrons/opentrons/api/docs/v2/tutorial.rst

 You should write your code in your favorite plaintext editor or development environment and save it in a file with a ``.py`` extension, like ``dilution-tutorial.py``.

-To run your code, make sure that you've installed `Python 3.10 <https://www.python.org/downloads/>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
+To simulate your code, you'll need `Python 3.10 <https://www.python.org/downloads/>`_ and the `pip package installer <https://pip.pypa.io/en/stable/getting-started/>`_.
+Newer versions of Python aren't yet supported by the Python Protocol API.
 If you don't use Python 3.10 as your system Python, we recommend using `pyenv <https://github.com/pyenv/pyenv>`_ to manage multiple Python versions.

 Hardware and Labware
 --------------------